 If a portion of the educational activity is to take place in a hospital, a letter from the chief of staff supporting the registration of the applicant as a clinical observer must be submitted with the application.

-If a clinical observer leaves the observership before the expiration date of his/her registration, the College must be informed immediately.
+The College must be informed immediately if a clinical observer leaves the observership before the expiration date of their registration.
 This includes clinical observers who take time away from their observership to study.

 During the period of the clinical observership, the supervising physician is responsible for ensuring that the clinical observer is complying with the ethical responsibilities set out in the Canadian Medical Association's Code of Ethics and Professionalism.

-It is College policy that there should be no more than two clinical observers under the supervision of a physician, or physicians, in any one office location at one time.
-If the supervising physician practises in more than one clinic, s/he cannot supervise more than two clinical observers.
+It is College policy that there should be no more than two clinical observers under the supervision of physicians in any one office location at one time.
+If the supervising physician practises in more than one clinic, they cannot supervise more than two clinical observers.
 A colleague can agree to act as the supervisor at alternate practice locations.